Professor of Literature

 Professor Helen Southworth was born and raised in Hitchin, Hertfordshire, just outside of London, UK.
 She did her undergraduate degree in French at Westfield College, University of London, before moving, somewhat impulsively, to the U.S. to study Comparative Literature at the University of Southern California in Los Angeles.
 She completed her PhD at USC under the supervision of Professor Peggy Kamuf.

 Professor Southworth was a News Producer for the radio talk show "Which Way L.A.?" (now "To the Point") on the Southern California National Public Radio affiliate KCRW-FM prior to joining the Clark Honors College in 2001.
-Professor Southworth currently sits on the Advisory Committee for the Digital Humanities minor, and is active with the International Virginia Woolf Society.

 Research Interests & Current Projects